YOURLS/.github/profile/README.md

 ### 🚀 Getting Started

 * Read [yourls.org](https://yourls.org) for starters.
-* There are important additional information on the [Wiki documentation](https://github.com/YOURLS/YOURLS/wiki/).
+* The complete documentation is on [docs.yourls.org](https://docs.yourls.org) and contains everything from beginners to experts.

 ### 💬 Community